 Jennifer Kuo, MD

 Dr. Kuo is a board-certified surgeon-scientist nationally recognized for her expertise in the surgical treatment of thyroid, parathyroid, and adrenal diseases.
 Dr. Kuo is an accomplished, high-volume surgeon in minimally invasive surgical techniques, including trans-oral thyroidectomy and robotic adrenalectomy.
-She is the Director of the Thyroid Biopsy Program, Director of the Endocrine Surgery Research Program, and head of the Interventional Endocrinology program at Columbia.
+She is the Director of the Interventional Endocrinology Program at Columbia and Director of the Endocrine Surgery Research Program.
 Her commitment to excellent, innovative, and personalized care has been repeatedly recognized by Super Doctors and New York Magazine's Top Doctor Awards.

 Catherine McManus, MD

 Dr. McManus is a fellowship trained Endocrine surgeon who treats thyroid, parathyroid, and adrenal diseases.
 She completed her surgical training at New York Presbyterian Hospital/Columbia University, during which she also earned a master’s degree in Clinical Research Methods from Columbia University Mailman School of Public Health.
-Dr. McManus’ research focuses on improving imaging techniques for parathyroidectomy, creating new methods to diagnose and treat thyroid cancer, and evaluating surgical outcomes among patients with primary hyperaldosteronism.
+Dr. McManus serves as Surgical Director of the Thyroid Biopsy Program.
 She has received national and international recognition for her work and has won awards including the American Association of Endocrine Surgeons (AAES) Top Ten Poster Award and the International Association of Endocrine Surgeons (IAES) Travel Scholar Award.

 Our team is actively involved in the leadership of Endocrine Surgery at the national and international level, serving on all the major endocrine surgery associations and authoring hundreds of articles and book chapters, including treatment guidelines which set the international standard for patient care.